myrrlyn/apocrypha.es/priv/archive/1kaamf.md

 are descendents of the same group as the Bosmer, there neighbours, even though they do not name this ancestor as Aldmer, in stead referring to creatures that change in form constantly (a theme also present in Bosmeri religion).
-According to the Khajiit, all Et’Ada are descendent of the union between Ahnurr (Anu) and Fadomai (Padomay), the chief forces of creation, stasis and change.
-Out of the first litter came the Et’Ada often classified as Aedra: Alkosh (Akatosh), Khenarthi (Kynareth), Magrus (Magnus, also the only one who isn’t regarded as an Aedra), Mara, and S’rendarr (Stendarr).
+According to the Khajiit, all et’Ada are descendent of the union between Ahnurr (Anu) and Fadomai (Padomay), the chief forces of creation, stasis and change.
+Out of the first litter came the et’Ada often classified as Aedra: Alkosh (Akatosh), Khenarthi (Kynareth), Magrus (Magnus, also the only one who isn’t regarded as an Aedra), Mara, and S’rendarr (Stendarr).
 These forces all symbolise the more common things on Mundus, having effect on all life.
 After this came a second